Alexey1Gavrilov/drive-constructor-site/help/equipment/equipment.md

 # System components

-This section presents equipment which can be used to drive machanisms or deliver generated power to the grid
+This section presents equipment which being put together in systems can be used to drive machanisms or deliver generated power to the grid

 * [Electric machines](electric-machines/electric-machines.html)
 * [Frequency converters](frequency-converters/frequency-converters.html)